alecclyde/beginner-IT-projects/README.md

 ## Table of Contents
 - Network Software/Self-Hosting
-  - AdGuard Home - AdGuard Home is a network-wide software for blocking ads & tracking.
+  - [AdGuard Home](#adguard-home) - AdGuard Home is a network-wide software for blocking ads & tracking.
 After you set it up, it’ll cover ALL your home devices, and you don’t need any client-side software for that.
-  - HomeAssistant - description
-  - Plex Media Server - description
+  - [HomeAssistant](#homeassistant) - Home Assistant is open source home automation.
+It allows for a host of add-ons that can run your network.
 - Cybersecurity
-  - Kali Linux - description
+  - [Kali Linux](#Kali-Linux) - Kali Linux is a Linux distribution that is the backbone of the security industry.
+Getting familiar with this Operating System and command-line in general is a critical first-step.
+  - [TryHackMe or HackTheBox](#tryhackme--hackthebox) - Educational penetration testing platform.
+TryHackMe is easier, but HackTheBox Academy is a great platform as well.

 # Projects